AndreasTu/jctrace/Readme.md

 ## Create a measurement
 First you have to create a measurement of your running application.

-Start your application with the following additional java vm arguments:
+Start your application with the following additional Java-VM arguments:
 ```
 -javaagent:jctrace-core-1.0.0-SNAPSHOT-all.jar
 -Xbootclasspath/a:jctrace-core-1.0.0-SNAPSHOT-all.jar